Christiaan de Wet: Political career

-A monument/needle was erected at Waterbury and consecrated by his grandson Dr Carel de Wet on 14 February 1970, who was then minister of Health.

 De Wet progressively weakened and at length, on 3 February 1922, he died on his farm.
 General Smuts, who had become Prime Minister, cabled his widow: "A prince and a great man has fallen today."
-De Wet was given a state funeral in Bloemfontein and buried next to President Steyn and Emily Hobhouse at the foot of the memorial to the Boers who died in British concentration camps.
+De Wet was given a state funeral in Bloemfontein and buried next to President Steyn and Emily Hobhouse at the foot of the memorial to the Boers who died in Second Boer War concentration camps.
 On the 100th anniversary of his birth, a bronze equestrian statue, by Coert Steynberg, was unveiled at the Raadzaal in Bloemfontein.

 Legacy

-De Wet had distinguished himself in the Second Boer War and earned a reputation for bravery in the many battles that he fought in that conflict, and for that, it has also memorialised him in many other forms.
+De Wet distinguished himself in the Second Boer War and earned a reputation for bravery in the many battles that he fought in that conflict.
+In the early 1920s, Irish republican leader Michael Collins was called "the Irish de Wet" by the British press.